-If the above symptoms continue after removal of the lens, or upon reinsertion of a lens, or upon insertion of a new lens, the patient should immediately remove the lenses and contact his or her eye care professional or physician, who must determine the need for examination, treatment or referral without delay (See Important Treatment Information for Adverse Reactions).
+If the above symptoms continue after removal of the lens, or upon reinsertion of a lens, or upon insertion of a lens, or upon insertion of a new lens, the patient should immediately remove the lenses and contact his or her eye care professional or physician, who must determine the need for examination, treatment or referral without delay (See Important Treatment Information for Adverse Reactions).
 A serious condition such as infection, corneal ulcer, corneal vascularization, or iritis may be present and may progress rapidly.
-Less serious reactions such as abrasions, epithelial stinging or bacterial conjunctivitis must be managed and treated carefully to avoid more serious repropulcations.
+Less serious reactions such as abrasions, epithelial stinging or bacterial conjunctivitis must be managed and treated confully a varied more regious complications.